FAQS

 -

-Yes and no. Telehealth is an amazing tool for accessing therapy; however. due to patient privacy regulations, both of us are required to be in a private space and you must be located in Virginia or Florida (if seeing Matthew) at the time of your appointment.
-Please see our Practice Policies page for more information on these requirements.
+Yes and no. Telehealth is an amazing tool for accessing therapy; however. due to patient privacy regulations, both of us are required to be in a private space and you must be located in Virginia or Florida as I am currently only licensed in those states.

 -